 ATM

-Be sure to take out some local currency if you don’t already have some, as many of the places we visited in Tokyo and cabs would only accept cash and no credit cards.
+Be sure to take out some local currency if you don’t already have some.
+Many of the places we visited in Tokyo and cabs would only accept cash and no credit cards.

 SUBWAY